nerds-odd-e/doughnut/docs/teams/definition_of_done.md

 - Zero downtime during deployment
 - Guaranteed user data integrity and security, at all times
-- No outstanding defects; all bugs fixed with highest priority
+- No known defects; all bugs fixed with highest priority
 - User manual updated, and users notified
 - Approved by the Product Owner (does not block deployment)